 The Port participants in the State of Washington Labor and Industries worker's compensation program.

-However, management has elected to become self-insured through the Washington State Employment Security Department on a reimbursement basis.
+Management has elected to become self-insured through the Washington State Employment Security Department on a reimbursement basis.
 Unemployment claims are processed by the Washington State Employment Security Department.
+The Port budgets one percent of annual salaries into the operating budget to cover potential unemployment claims.
 No reserve for self-insurance has been established as the potential liability is not considered to be material to the financial statements.